caffeine110/House_Price_Pred/README.md

-AIM	: Predictive analysis of House Price using House Features in a locality using Machine Learning.
+# AIM	: Predictive analysis of House Price using House Features in a locality using Machine Learning.
 	: ( House price prediction.)
-Author	: predict11

 # Introduction
 It very Hard to predict the price of the house for machine